Bridging the Gap

 Investing in America

-The federal investment in CTE is authorized by the Carl D. Perkins Career and Technical Education Act of 2006 (commonly referred to as Perkins).
-All 50 states, the District of Columbia and the U.S. territories rely on this funding to support secondary, postsecondary and adult CTE programs.
+The federal investment in CTE is authorized by what is commonly referred to as “Perkins”.
+Effective July, 2019, the Strengthening Career and Technical Education for the 21st Century Act (Perkins V) replaced the Carl D. Perkins Career and Technical Education Act of 2006.
+Perkins reflects the 100-year federal commitment to CTE by providing federal support for CTE programs.
+All 50 states, the District of Columbia and the U.S. territories rely on this funding to help support secondary, postsecondary and adult CTE programs.
 Investing in CTE is vital to meet the urgent challenges of economic development, student achievement and global competitiveness—and keep America working.

 Washington State’s Goals for Career and Technical Education